nemanjan00/jekyll/_posts/2023-01-16-decoding-ctcss-tone.md

 ![Audio signal](/assets/audio_signal.png)

 Measuring the time interval of one oscillation of a sinusoid and dividing 1 second by it will give you the frequency of a CTCSS code.
 This is because in order to determine the frequency of a CTCSS code, you must measure the time it takes for one oscillation of the sinusoidal wave to occur.
 By dividing 1 second by this time interval, you will be able to calculate the frequency of the CTCSS code.

+In this case, duration of single oscillation is around 8.13ms.
+Dividing 1s or 1000ms by 8.13ms, we get around 123Hz which in this case is exact value set on radio.

+One trick for getting more precise measurement of duration of single oscillation is to measure duration of 10 or 20 of them and calculating single one from that.